hi-rustin/hi-rustin.rs/_brags/2024-oss-brag.md

 ### Goals for this year

-1. Keep contributing to Cargo and become a member of the Cargo team
+1. Continue contributing to Cargo and crates.io.
+Identify specific areas of interest and actively work on them with the goal of becoming a maintainer.
-2. Learn async Rust and contribute to Tokio
+2. Deepen my understanding of asynchronous runtime internals by actively contributing to projects like Tokio's console and Golang's pprof, focusing on understanding their architecture and design.

 ### Projects